Comparing Endodontists, Periodontists & Orthodontists

 Your General Dentist Is Your Go-To for Support & Referrals

 If you have misaligned teeth and your general dentist believes this may lead to more frequent gum disease and tooth decay, you may be concerned about visiting an orthodontist.
 Rather than putting off important dental treatment, you could consider at-home orthodontics options.
-Clear plastic aligners are very popular with many American adults who want to straighten their teeth without the expense, stress, and even dental phobia associated with visiting a dentist to adjust or replace orthodontic devices.
+Clear teeth aligners are very popular with many American adults who want to straighten their teeth without the expense, stress, and even dental phobia associated with visiting a dentist to adjust or replace orthodontic devices.

 These treatments empower many people to take care of their oral health at home.
 As a result, more people can avoid invasive treatments like root canals, root debridement, and even having damaged teeth removed.